 - Educational intervention

 Other Fetal Alcohol Spectrum Disorders

-Alcohol-related birth defects, or ARBD, are a group of physical birth defects caused by alcohol.
+Alcohol-related congenital disabilities, or ARBD, are a group of physical congenital disabilities caused by alcohol.
 These may include:

 - Kidney issues